 How soon do I need to notify Friends Interpreting Services to schedule an interpreter?

-Though as much notice as possible is appreciated, Friends Interpreting Service has no set amount of time that is required for a person or organization to require an interpreter.
 We have been able to provide one for Video Remote Interpreting in as little as a 30-minute notice.

 It is best to keep in mind that there are a limited number of interpreters who are available, and that extra time should be considered for how long it takes to contact an interpreter and to allow adequate travel time.